AmericanWhitewater/wh2o-api/docs/guide/contributing.md

 ## Code of conduct

-We value all of our community members, and thus want to foster a positive contributing environment.
+We value all of our community members and thus want to foster a positive contributing environment.
 Please take a look at our [code of conduct](./CODE_OF_CONDUCT.md) before engaging in our workspaces.

 ## Prerequisites

-Before contributing to the wh2o-vue project, you should make sure you have the following tools
+Before contributing to the wh2o-api project, you should make sure you have the following tools
 installed:

 - [Node.js](https://nodejs.org/en/download/) v10 or above here or follow their